Introduction and role

 This is a secondary support build, the first one being your party’s Firebrand.
 Your job will primarily be defined by cleansing conditions and healing, but this build can do much more cool and unique stuff.

-Tempest’s role is similar to that of a Scrapper’s, but whereas Scrappers convert conditions they cleanse into boons, provide smoke fields (for stealth) and more Superspeed, tempests have a higher burst healing potential, unique aura support, more CC and a 10-man stunbreak (which is also a source of Superspeed).
-Ideally a squad should have both kinds of secondary supports (leaning slightly towards more scrappers).
+Tempest’s role is similar to that of a Scrapper’s, but whereas Scrappers convert conditions they cleanse into boons, provide smoke fields (for stealth) and more Superspeed, tempests have a higher burst healing potential, unique aura support, more CC and a 5-man stunbreak+superspeed.
+Ideally a squad should have both kinds of secondary supports (leaning towards more scrappers).
+If in doubt which of the two the squad needs more, bring scrapper though, as the q4 2020 balance changes nerfed tempest effectiveness noticeably.

 Tempest’s unique class mechanic is Overload: after attuning to an element and spending 6 seconds attuned to it, a tempest can activate this element again, starting a 4-second long cast, its effects depending on an attunement.